Anish528/MessagingApplication/README.md

-# MessagingApplication in Java and socket programming
+# MessagingApplication in Java, socket and network programming
 # MessagingApplication in Python